paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 #### Retroactive Compensation Under 1967 Pay Increases
 Pub.
 L. 90–206, title II, § 218, Dec.
 16, 1967, 81 Stat.
 638, provided for retroactive pay under title II of Pub.
 L. 90–206 only in the case of an individual in the service of the United States, including service in the Armed Forces, or the municipal government of the District of Columbia on Dec.
 16, 1967, subject to certain restrictions.

 #### Ex.
 Ord.
-No. 13901.
+No. 14061.
 Adjustments of Certain Rates of Pay
 Ex.
 Ord.
-No. 13901, Dec.
-26, 2019, 84 F.R.
-72213, provided:
+No. 14061, Dec.
+22, 2021, 86 F.R.
+73601, provided:

 By the authority vested in me as President by the Constitution and the laws of the United States of America, it is hereby ordered as follows:

 Section 1.
 Statutory Pay Systems.
 The rates of basic pay or salaries of the statutory pay systems (as defined in [5 U.S.C.
 5302(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5302/1&num=0&edition=prelim)), as adjusted under [5 U.S.C.
-5303](./chapter-053-pay-rates-and-systems.md#section-5303) and section 748 of division C of the Consolidated Appropriations Act, 2020 [Pub.
-L. 116–93, [5 U.S.C.
-5303](./chapter-053-pay-rates-and-systems.md#section-5303) note], are set forth on the schedules attached hereto and made a part hereof:
+5303](./chapter-053-pay-rates-and-systems.md#section-5303), are set forth on the schedules attached hereto and made a part hereof:

 (a) The General Schedule ([5 U.S.C.
 5332(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5332/a&num=0&edition=prelim)) at Schedule 1;